LSE: MKA.L p TSX.V: MKA C$

 Historical drilling and pitting indicates potential for an Ni-Co-Cr resource, with an unexplored magnetic anomaly extending beyond the historical exploration area.

-A large area of rutile potential adjacent to Sovereign Metals' Kasiya and Bua rutile discoveries, with gold and graphite deposits to the south and east.
+A large area of rutile potential near Sovereign Metals' Kasiya and Bua rutile discoveries, with gold and graphite deposits to the south and east.